kinecosystem/kin-ecosystem-ios-sdk/README.md

 > This is because the sdk uses swift 4.0, and cocoapods force the pod's swift version on the project.
 For now, you can manually change your project's swift version in the build setting.
 A better solution will be available soon.

 ## Usage

+## Environment
+Kin Ecosystem provides two working environments:
+1. PRODUCTION - Production ecosystem servers and the main private blockchain network.
+2. PLAYGROUND - A staging and testing environment running on test ecosystem servers and a private blockchain test network.<br>
+You must specify an Environment on `Kin.shared.start(...)` as you will see in the following section.

+You should test the SDK with the Playground enviorment using the test credtials.<br/>
+The PLAYGROUND enviorment SLA of is not guaranteed.<br/>
+Playground transaction are running on Kin PLAYGROUND blockchain.<br/>

+The PRODUCTION enviorment is runnig on main production blockchain and containing real earn/spend offers, therfore required specifc credtials per digital services, please contact us for more details<br/>

 ### Registration for Ecosystem backend service